 The Taiko drum has been the heartbeat of Japan for thousands of years.
 Used in celebrations ranging from religious ceremonies to local festivities, the Taiko drum has been instrumental in bringing communities together under one harmonious pulse.
 Its iconic rumbling—like thunder on the Kanto plains—is achieved through natural Sen wood, a material renowned for its cultural heritage and prevalence in Japan.

-The 2018 Mazda6 borrows from this heritage to create an elegant experience in its new Signature Trim.
+Mazda6 borrows from this heritage to create an elegant experience in its Signature Trim.
 Mazda carefully balances the natural aesthetic of Sen wood alongside the vehicle’s other premium features to create a stunning visual experience.

 Strategically featured along the doors and dashboard, Sen wood engulfs the driver in a forest of delicate streaks and character marks.
 Its ashen bands blend to create a dramatic finish that transport you to the mountainous districts of central Japan where trees stretch toward the sun.
 Because Sen wood works so well under the influence of both craftsmen’s hands and machine, its coarse texture is meticulously worked to create a finish that is patterned to the eyes, and polished to the touch.